Home

 Swingout - one common element of Swing dance

-As an example, the most common basic step - chasse step left (left quick, right quick, left slow) with some syncopation)) chasse step right with syncopation, and then step backwards/forwards (slow/slow) - is used similarly in both the dances.
+As an example, the most common basic step - chasse step left (left quick, right quick, left slow) with some syncopation chasse step right with syncopation, followed by backwards/forwards (slow/slow) - is used similarly in both the dances.

-Also some of the variants we had earlier learned in jive were directly transferable and commonly used in Lindy Hop as well.
+Also some of the variants we had earlier learned in jive were directly transferable and commonly used in Lindy Hop.
 But there were differences as well - in Lindy swing outs using eight beats are frequently used, while turns using six beats are perhaps slightly less frequent.

-With our previous experiences, we thought that this was the other way round from what we had met in jive - variants using six beats were common while variants using eight beats (e.g. whip) were slightly less frequent.
+With our previous experiences, we thought that it was the other way around from what we had met in jive.
+Variants using six beats were common in jive while variants using eight beats (e.g. whip) were slightly less frequent.

-At SSS we also practised to vary the basic steps - the three chasse steps can e.g. be replaced by using just one or two steps.
-On the whole, we were encouraged to vary steps, sequences and variants.
+At SSS we also learned to vary the basic steps - the three chasse steps can e.g. be replaced by using just one or two steps.
+In the SSS Lindy classes we were encouraged to vary steps, sequences and variants.

 Jumping left to right Left to right with gallop Rolling off the arm Stop and go Tie with point ball change Miami Special - chicken walk Miami special (continued) - lady turn jump Kick ball change flea hops Overturned fallaway throwaway Overturned fallaway throwaway - continued Left to right Back charleston

-Of the three swing dances we have met so far, the Boogie Woogie is the dance we last came in touch with.
-We joined a sequence of courses at Ebba Dansklubb, starting in the spring 2002.
-At these courses we had to reconsider most of what we earlier had learnt.
+Boogie Woogie was the swing dance we last came in touch with.
+We joined a sequence of classes at Ebba Dansklubb, starting in the spring 2002.
+In these classes we had to reconsider most of what we earlier had learnt.
 Although the basic step also is used in Boogie Woogie, it is not executed in the same way.

-Among what is left in our minds after these courses is to work on getting a proper "bounce", that backwards step instead mostly is headed forwards, that the leader makes way for the follower, that the couple should keep it's line all the time (e.g. after a swing out the couple should be headed in the same direction as before).
+Among what is left in our minds after these classes is to work on getting a proper "bounce", that backwards step instead mostly is headed forwards, that the leader makes way for the follower, that the couple should keep it's line all the time (e.g. after a swing out the couple should be headed in the same direction as before throughout the dance).

 It is fascinating to watch good Boogie Woogie dancers, the masters of the basic steps are perhaps found in this dance.
 But for us, what we learned from Boogie Woogie has not made any heavy footprints in our dance.